Ajay2007/Ajay2007.github.io/_posts/2018-05-14-website-analyze.md

 comments: true
 ---

-Below are the examples of the default table styling.
+Ever wonder how to know the technology the web site is using .

 ## Simple table